Mutt Lange: Personal life

 Lange is a strict vegetarian and a follower of the egalitarian teachings of Sant Mat.
 He has not given an interview for decades and prefers to live a secluded life, primarily in La Tour-de-Peilz, Switzerland.

 Lange met Stevie Vann when the two attended the same school in Northern Rhodesia in the early 1960s, and the two reconnected a few years later while attending Belfast High School in South Africa.
 They played together in a short-lived band named Hocus, and later married and emigrated to the United Kingdom in the 1970s.
 The marriage broke down in the 1970s.
-While still married, Lange started a five-year relationship with Oonagh O'Reilly, an Irish-born co-worker.
-In 1979 he married actress Olga Anthony.
+While married, Lange started a five-year relationship with Oonagh O'Reilly, an Irish-born co-worker.
+In 1979, he married actress Olga Anthony.

 After hearing Shania Twain's music, he got in touch with her and they spent many hours on the phone.
 They finally met six months after the initial contact and were married on 28 December 1993.
 Lange is a teetotaler and, as a result, they had non-alcoholic champagne at their wedding.
 Lange had the song "(Everything I Do) I Do It for You" performed as a sign of his dedication to Twain.
-In August 2001, their son Eja (pronounced "Asia") was born.
+In August 2001, their son was born.

-On 15 May 2008, a spokesman for his employer Mercury Nashville announced that Twain and Lange were separating, after Lange had an affair with Twain's then best friend and secretary, Marie-Anne Thiébaud, with whom he reportedly later began a relationship and moved to Switzerland.
+On 15 May 2008, a spokesman for his employer Mercury Nashville announced that Twain and Lange were separating, after Lange had an affair with Twain's then-best friend and secretary Marie-Anne Thiébaud, with whom he reportedly continued the relationship and moved to Switzerland.
 Lange and Twain divorced in June 2010.
 On 1 January 2011, Twain married Frédéric Thiébaud, the former husband of Marie-Anne.

-In 2011, Lange purchased Coronet Peak Station located on the mountain and ski field of the same name in Queenstown, New Zealand.
+In 2011, Lange purchased Coronet Peak Station located on the mountain and ski field of the same name in Queenstown, New Zealand on South Island.
 In 2014, he protected 53000 ha of his land as Queen Elizabeth II National Trust covenant; this is the largest private conservation covenant in New Zealand.